Lucca-1999/Projeto-Estoqueasy/README.md

 ## Available Scripts

-In the project directory, you can run:
+To run this application use the following command on the project directory and "backend" sub-folder:

 ### `npm start`